 It will be much easier to identify a leak if your radiator is clean.
 Use a hose to spray off any grease and grime.
 Wipe down with paper towels.

 Turn over the engine and inspect the radiator for leaking fluid or steam.

 You may decide to use a coolant system pressure tester to find leaks.
 These are available from car parts stores and garages.
 Remove your radiator cap and fit the pressure tester to the hole.
 Use the tester to pump pressure into the coolant system.
 Locate the sound of leaking air to find the fracture.

 You can buy a commercial leak sealant to repair any crack, which must be applied when the engine is cool.
 This is added directly into the cooling system, topped off with a coolant/water mixture.
 Fixing the problem with sealant is unlikely to be as effective or long-lasting as a professional radiator repair or epoxy (see below).

 Epoxy is more effective than leak sealant.
 You can buy this from any garage or car parts shop.
 Ensure the area is clean and dry before application and leave overnight to set.

-As mentioned, you may decide to enlist your local garage to address the problem.
+If after reading our tips, you've put yourself off attempting to fix your car radiator leak yourself, you can always enlist your local garage to address the problem.
 This will be the most costly option, but you’ll save time (compared to fixing it yourself) and you’ll know the repair will last a long time.